litsters/iarchives-technical-interview/README.md

 2. Build and start the server in development mode. `npm start`

 There is another README in the app directory with more scripts you can use, but may not be necessary for the interview.

-The app will automatically proxy fetch requests to port 8080 so the server can respond to them.